jrdoughty/Dell-7010-rebar-guide/README.md

         5. Runtime.ffs
     13. Save out a final.bin file
     14. Apply it with ‘fptw64 -bios -f final.bin’
-WARNING, this next step requires the bios setting to be correct, or you’ll brick your bios!
-    15. Restart and boot into a flash drive with grub installed on it.
+    15. WARNING, this next step requires the bios setting to be correct, or you’ll brick your bios!
+Restart and boot into a flash drive with grub installed on it.
     16. From grub use ‘setup_var 0x2 0x1’
     17. Reboot
-    18. Run the the rebar state program
+    18. Run the the ReBarState.exe program
-    19. Check GPU-Z, and everything should be good
+    19. Check GPU-Z, go to advanced, select resizable bar in the drop down, and everything should be good